Beneteau Gel Coat Restoration & Ceramic Coating Application

 Traditional boat wax does not bond well with the pores of the surface

-In the extreme heat that it is quite common down here in south Florida and around the world, it will be a common occurrence for your vessels exterior finish to be exposed to temperatures greater than 108°F. At this temperature, wax will begin to evaporate.
-In comparison to a Liquid Crystal Armour ceramic coating which can withstand exposure to temperatures greater than 1100°F
+In the extreme heat that it is quite common down here in south Florida and around the world, it will be a common occurrence for your vessel’s exterior finish to be exposed to temperatures greater than 108°F. At this temperature, the wax will begin to evaporate.
+In comparison to a Liquid Crystal Armour ceramic coating which can withstand exposure to temperatures greater than 1100°F / 590°C

-Traditional wax is a outdated and good for only 3 months
+Traditional boat wax is outdated and good for only 3 months

 In extreme heat, wax can be effective if you are re-applying every 2-3 months, and in some cases, sooner then that.
 Exposure to salt, abrasion from water, cleaning, etc, will contribute to reducing the lifespan of the wax.